sameem420/CSharp-PhonebookProject/README.md

 # CSharp-PhonebookProject

-Simple phonebook application to make backup of your contacts (Fully based on CRUD Operations)
+Phonebook application to make backup of your contacts in your laptop or PC easily (Fully based on CRUD Operations)

-PREVIEW:-
+SCREENSHOTS:-

 ![](./Images/1-Phonebook-Snip.jpg)